 Our farm is named after the prominent flora found on our farm.
 Salix is the genus of willows, of which we have many varieties.
 Sedge is a three sided grass-like plant which thrives in wet conditions and can form ‘sedge meadows’.
 We have an abundance of sedge on our low lying property and it is the primary perennial weed that we have had to deal with so far.
 Our name roots us in our surrounding ecosystem, plus we just like alliteration.
 Beaver ponds, wetland, and mixed forest makes up the majority of our property and is home to a diverse array of wildlife.
 We find inspiration and rejuvenation in our surroundings, and feel incredibly lucky to be able to work outside everyday.

 Salix and Sedge Farm exists to grow healthy, high quality food for our local community.
-We want to achieve this through hard work, focused management and innovation while maintaining respect and care for our land, animals and ecosystems.
+We aim to achieve this through hard work, focused management and innovation while maintaining respect and care for the complex ecosystems that we depend on and work with every day.